 Read Chapter 2.
 Complete E2-5 and E2-7.

-The Johnson 360 Leadership Assessment launches in late spring.
-This 360-degree feedback survey serves as the cornerstone for your leadership development, and is required before you begin classes.
+The Johnson 360 Leadership Assessment serves as the cornerstone for your leadership development, and is required before you begin classes.
 You will also need it for your Core Team Practicum course that begins in August.

 The Survey Process

-You’ll receive an email when the survey launches.
-After you fill out a self-assessment, you’ll select raters who can provide feedback about your leadership.
+You’ll receive an email when the survey launches in July.
+You’ll need to fill out a self-assessment survey and select raters who can provide feedback about your leadership.
 The more raters you select, the more you’ll get out of the 360 experience.
-The Korn Ferry Hay Group will take care of sending emails to your raters—all you need to do is provide their names and email addresses.

 Peers: Select at least five (preferably more) professional peers who have observed your leadership and work.

-Others: Aim for five to ten people in this category.
-This is a “catch all” for anyone who isn’t your manager, direct report, or professional peer.
+Other Raters: Aim for five to ten people in this category.
+This is a “catch all” for anyone who isn’t your manager, person you lead, or professional peer.
 You can list clients, vendors or peers from volunteer work, sports teams, and other non-work commitments.
-If you were recently in school, you might consider fellow club members, academic advisers, professors, or mentors.

 Your classes will often refer heavily to the daily business press, and you’ll be expected to keep up a working knowledge of major business events and activities.
 Once you have received and activated your Cornell NetID, you will be able to review the full text of many business publications through the Johnson Management Library.
 Stay up to date with business publications like Businessweek, the Wall Street Journal, and Financial Times.